nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2a.
 The list is empty

+> An empty list message is displayed and use case ends

 3a.
 The given key value cannot be found in the list of existing tags

 > 3a1.
 AddressBook shows an error message <br>